-- Community Alternatives Program for Children (CAP/C) waiver services - Community Alternatives Program for Disabled Adults (CAP/DA) waiver services
+- Stays of 90+ days in a Skilled Nursing Facility - Community Alternatives Program for Children (CAP/C) waiver services - Community Alternatives Program for Disabled Adults (CAP/DA) waiver services

 The reason for these exclusions is that these services substantially duplicate Tailored Care Management.
-Upon enrollment in a Tailored Plan / LME/MCO, eligible members will be autoenrolled in Tailored Care Management unless they are receiving one of the above duplicative services, or they opt out.
+Upon enrollment in a Tailored Plan / LME/MCO, eligible members are autoenrolled in Tailored Care Management unless they are receiving one of the above duplicative services, or they opt out.
 Members can opt out of the Tailored Care Management model at any time.
+Members can opt back into Tailored Care Management at any time by contacting the Tailored Plan / LME/MCO.
+At least once annually and following specific "triggering events" (as defined in Section V), Tailored Plans / LME/MCOs will attempt to reengage members who have opted out and members who have neither opted out nor engaged back into Tailored Care Management.

 Tailored Plans / LME/MCOs are responsible for developing and implementing protocols to ensure that members moving between the above services and the Tailored Care Management model experience smooth transitions.
-Recognizing that transitions into or out of institutional settings and the most intensive behavioral health services are particularly critical points in a person's care, the assigned Tailored Plan / LME/MCO, AMH+, or CMA may provide and bill for Tailored Care Management in the first and last month of a member obtaining Assertive Community Treatment, residing in an ICF-IID, or residing in a nursing facility (stays of 90 days or more), which includes coordinating with the Assertive Community Treatment/ICF-IID/nursing facility care team and facilitating clinical handoffs (see Section V. 4.8.
+Recognizing that transitions into or out of institutional settings and the most intensive behavioral health services are particularly critical points in a person's care, the assigned Tailored Plan / LME/MCO, AMH+, or CMA may provide and bill for Tailored Care Management in the first and last month of a member obtaining Assertive Community Treatment, residing in an ICF-IID, or residing in a nursing facility (stays of 90 days or more), which includes coordinating with the Assertive Community Treatment/ICF-IID/nursing facility care team and facilitating clinical handoffs (see Section V.4.8.
 Transitional Care Management).
 A member can continue to receive Tailored Care Management during a short-term stay in a nursing facility (less than 90 days).

 For individuals enrolled in the 1915(c) Innovations and TBI waivers, Tailored Care Management encompasses waiver care coordination.
 Care managers serving individuals enrolled in one of these home-and community-based (HCBS) waivers are responsible for addressing members' whole-person needs alongside coordinating and monitoring their HCBS waiver services.
 However, if individuals enrolled in these waivers decide to opt out of Tailored Care Management, they will remain enrolled in the applicable waiver and the Tailored Plan or LME/MCO will still be required to coordinate waiver services.
 (See Section V.4.
 Delivery of Tailored Care Management for more information on requirements for serving the Innovations and TBI waiver population under Tailored Care Management).

-In addition, Tailored Plans / LME/MCOs will offer current 1915(b)(3) services under a different home and community-based services (HCBS) option called 1915(i).
-Tailored Care Management encompasses care coordination of 1915(i) home and community-based services.
+In addition, Tailored Plans / LME/MCOs started transitioning members receiving 1915(b)(3) services to a different home and community-based services (HCBS) option called 1915(i).8 Tailored Care Management encompasses care coordination of 1915(i) home and community-based services.
 Accordingly, all AMH+/CMAs must have the capability to perform Tailored Care Management for individuals obtaining 1915(i) benefits.
-Individuals obtaining a 1915(i) service can opt out of Tailored Care
+Individuals obtaining a 1915(i) service can opt out of Tailored Care Management but will be required to obtain care coordination of their 1915(i) service(s) through a Tailored Plan / LME/MCO.